Andzelmas/smp_groovebox/README.md

 ### Installing
 ### Dependencies: jack2, libsndfile, json-c, lilv, ncurses
+mkdir build in the smp_groovebox folder.
+Copy the smp_conf.json file to the build folder.

 If you have the dependencies "make" and then "make run" to build and run the software.

 Maintained and Written by Vidmantas Brukstus